DomiKamu/OhmerPrems/README.md

 ## License Clauses

 All ***OhmerPrems*** modules (even free) remain under **proprietary license**.
-Full version is watermaked for each member, and of course, cannot be shared, sold or distributed to any third party (it can be used on all machines you're owning, exclusively).
-Please read LICENSE.txt enclosed in your downloaded package.
+Full version is watermaked for each member, and of course, cannot be shared, sold or distributed to any third party (obviously, it can be used on all owned computers).
+Please read "LICENSE.txt" enclosed in your downloaded package.
-All graphic materials, Ohmer logo and related resources cannot be used for derivative works and remains the proprietary of Dominique Camus.
+All graphic materials, Ohmer logo and related resources cannot be used for derivative works and remains the proprietary of Dominique Camus (Ohmer Modules & OhmerPrems developer).